 you should email me prior to class time.

 Grading and Policies

 Accept a presentation date assigned by the instructor at the

 beginning of the semester.

-Propose the topic to the instructor (e-mail).
-The proposal must
+Propose the topic to the instructor via Canvas.
+The proposal

 for details about the required form for citations see "Your

 List of References" and "When You Make Direct Use of a